 Usually, we would be rather more careful about the logistics of such a journey… but, still on a dazed high from what we had seen and experienced on the islands, logic had left the premises.
 I knew the way from the ferry to the main road that leads through the Highlands.
 Getting to Glasgow would be easy enough and then Ayr would probably be signposted.
-Mind you… I have just realised, typing this, that we hadn’t even thought to make a note of the hotel’s address…
+Mind you… we hadn’t even thought to make a note of the hotel’s address…

 And, even though I know those roads and know that the road through the Highlands is a country road, all twists and turns, it never once entered my head that every mile would take longer than on a motorway.